algosup/2024-2025-project-3-quickest-path-team-6/Documents/Technical/technicalSpecifications.md

 **Route Formatting**:

 Once the optimal path is determined, it is formatted as an ordered list of landmarks.
-Users can select between XML and JSON for their preferred data representation.
+The list is converted into both XML and JSON data, in dedicated files.

+To handle writing into the appropriate file formats, we'd need the `nlohmann-json` and `tinyxml2` libraries.
+Refer to the [libraries part](#specific-libraries) for more information.

 **Performance Metrics**:

 Along with the route, PathQuick provides:

 - *Travel Time*: The estimated time for the journey.
-- *Landmark Highlights*: A summary of key locations along the path.
+- *Landmark Highlights*: A summary of key locations along the path (in the JSON and XML files).

 #### Advanced Features